fpc/FPCBuild/install/doc/readme.txt

 - Mac OS (classic) for PowerPC
 - Netware-i386
 - NetwLibc-i386 (LibC is preferred API under newer Netware versions)

-More platforms will be supported in future 1.9.x beta releases.
-Because release building is quite time intensive, we decide to start the 2.0 beta series only with the most important targets.
-If you want to change this and create and maintain 2.0 beta releases for other platforms and targets, feel free to contact us, e-mail addresses are listed below.

 There are other platforms which are more or less working, but there is currently no maintainer for them and thus we cannot provide adequate